haoliangyu/designing-data-intensive-application/chapter-10.md

 #### MapReduce Workflows

 Since both the input and output of a MapReduce job is stored in the distribute file system, the output of one MapReduce job can be the input of another MapReduce job.
 This forms a chain of MapReduce jobs, called MapReduce workflow, and can be built for very complex systems.

+### MapReduce vs Distributed Database

+MapReduce has some similarities with the _massively parallel processing_ (MPP) databases, where data is stored and queries are run in a cluster of nodes.

+But they have some significant distinctions:

+* Diversity of Storage

+  A database stores data with a consistent schema across nodes but a MapReduce's distributed file system can allow different data formats and heterogeneous data systems.
+Like define-schema-first vs detect-schema-later.

+* Diversity of Processing Models

+  A database executes SQL query language which a MapReduce system can have flexibility in defining the processing within the mapper and reducer function.

+* Design for Frequent Faults

+  If an error occurs during the execution of a query, the MPP database will abort the whole execution due to the atomicity.
+But in a MapReduce system, the error handling happens in a granular level.
+Because the input and output of the mapper/reducer function are both written in the distributed file system, it is possible to rerun the same function with the exact same input and get the result.
+Inside the MapReduce system, error is handled at the individual function level and it can simple retry for the failed functions.
+This ensure a MapReduce workflows can produce output as if there is no internal errors.